Common Problems with InGround Pools

 The first step is to check the water level of the pool.
 This is the most common, and easiest to fix, complication.
 The water level should be halfway up the skimmer’s intake.
 If it’s below that level, then the skimmer will suck air into the skimmer pipe and into the pump.
 The solution is simple.
 Fill the pool to the halfway point of the skimmer and check for anything that is holding up the flap of the skimmer.

 If the pool’s water level is fine, then inspect the strainer lid for the pump.
 If it’s not on tight, air can be sucked in around the lid.
-Check the lid, but be sure to flip the break switch to turn off the power to the pump before handling anything.
+Check the lid, but be sure to flip the breaker switch to turn off the power to the pump before handling anything.

 Remove the pool pump strainer lid.
 Pull the O-ring from the groove and clean any dirt that might be on the O-ring or in the groove.
 Inspect the O-ring for signs of wear.
 It may need to be replaced.
 Lubricate the O-ring lightly before you replace the lid.
 Use a seal lubricant, such as silicon or Teflon, not petroleum jelly.